 It also helps me ease stress and anxiety.
 I’ve tried guided meditation via a CD that my neurologist recommended for pain management.
-I’ve also used a Muse biofeedback headband.
+I’ve also used a Muse brain-sensing headband.
 Both are worth a try in my opinion.

 I take meds when needed, but I try to use natural options whenever I can.
 A nutritious diet is also very important for a healthy lifestyle while living with RA.

 Sometimes we have to rely on trial and error, along with good medical advice, to see what works for us.
-Once we find what works, all of the time and effort spent on our journey to wellness should be worth it.
+Once we find what works, all the time and effort spent on our journey to wellness should be worth it.